What are Single Page Applications and Why Do People Like Them so Much?

 If you think of it like building a house, you could mix up the clay, dry the bricks, mine and mold the steel yourself — or you could use the bricks and pipes other people have already designed and focus your time on what makes your house unique.

-As for the differences between them all, I’m no expert (but this guy seems to be), but a great thing about SPAs and the frameworks that support them is that, thanks to APIs, with the right integrations you can use whichever framework you prefer with your other API-enabled technologies.
+There are differences between them all but a great thing about SPAs and the frameworks that support them is that, thanks to APIs, with the right integrations, you can use whichever framework you prefer with your other API-enabled technologies.

-Why Single Page Applications and CMSs Were Historically a Difficult Pairing
+Why Single Page Applications and Content Management Systems Were Historically a Difficult Pairing

 When using SPAs, developers may think of the experience as an “app” but the visitor is still going to think of it as a webpage, and where there is a webpage there is a marketing team itching to optimize it.